 - Descriptions of the methodologies and algorithms for estimating the physical and financial performance of the smart grid systems and applications, their grid impacts, and the value of the benefits.

 - Summaries of the results of the performance of the smart grid systems and technologies derived from lab tests, field tests, or grid-connected applications.

 - Summaries of the results of the analysis of grid impacts and estimation of benefits.

 - Summary of the major findings and conclusions including lessons learned and best practices.

 - Summary of future plans and next steps with respect to additional testing, demonstration, or deployment.

-The schedule for the publication of the Regional Demonstration TPRs is shown in the table below.
+The Technology Performance Reports for the Regional Demonstration projects are shown in the table below.